 Characteristics of a tour guide

 Whilst they don’t have to be total comedians, tour guides need to be quick witted so they can throw in friendly jokes or light banter with the customers.
 Again, it’s not a stand-up routine, so they should also know when to be quiet.
-You can gauge this aspect of their personality when they interview for the job.
+You should be able to determine this aspect of their personality during the interview.

 A key part of your tour should be collecting feedback and using it to make it better.
 Your tour guides should be open to change based on customer criticism – without taking it too personally.